 About me

-Hi, I’m Jacquie Potvin-Boucher — proudly Red River Métis and AuDHD.
+Hi, I’m Jacquie Potvin-Boucher — proudly Red River Métis from Alberta originally and an Autistic ADHDer.
 I live a simple, grounded life surrounded by nature, creativity, and the people I love.
 I’m a mom to two incredible teenage boys and share my life with my wonderful partner and his son.

 I began my career in the mental health field through research, writing, and program development, where I authored guides and journal articles on youth mental health literacy, including resources supporting Indigenous youth.
 Those experiences shaped how I see healing — as something connected to identity, culture, and the stories we carry.